 Stacey graduated from Argosy University with a master's degree in professional counseling in 2005.
 Her interest in combining her passions for personal growth, art, and wellness drew her to use expressive art and humanistic psychology in her practice.
 She is accepting new clients, and works with families and individuals on the phone, online, and in person.

 Stacey is also a Master level Reiki practitioner, and the founder of a multidisciplinary creative healing arts studio.
 She is a spiritual coach and expressive arts educator who uses meditation to aid personal growth and transformation.
-She loves cultural and language studies, and is interested in indigenous natural healing approaches, henna art, mindfulness meditation, and the Spanish language.
+She loves cultural and language studies, and is interested in indigenous natural healing approaches, henna art, mindfulness meditation, and a Spanish language student.

 or Call Stacey Cohen, LPC at 1-800-651-8085 ext.
 28276

 Specific Issue(s) I'm Skilled at Helping With

-I specialize in working with older teens, young adults, and adults looking to individuate into thriving authentic and passionate people in the world.
+I specialize in working with young adults and adults looking to individuate into thriving authentic and passionate people in the world.
 People who feel disenfranchised, different, outside of the social norms, and those just feel alone and isolated tend to gravitate towards my style of practice.
 I also work with the LGBTQIA community and focus on self acceptance and those coming out later in life.
 My work in substance abuse/dependence has also assisted me in being versed in topics relating to 12-step, co-dependency, adult children of addicts, spirituality, and finding a way to develop one's own personal Higher Power without a dogmatic approach.
 With 11 years of experience working with people struggling with trauma I have been utilizing art and expressive therapy techniques that can assist and transcend the fear of re-experiencing into a new understanding of what is means to be a "thriver" instead of just a "survivor."